saqibkhan1691/Heart_Disease_Analysis_project/README.md

-# ❤️ Heart Disease Risk Analysis & Prediction SystEm
+# ❤️ Heart Disease Risk Analysis & Prediction Syst

 ## 📌 Project Overview
 Heart disease remains one of the leading causes of mortality worldwide.
 Early detection of risk factors and preventive care play a crucial role in reducing cardiovascular risk.